Disclaimer: All views expressed on this blog post are my own and does not represent the views and opinions of my employer.

 All.
 Things.
 Video.
 Games. (and a sprinkle of board games and card games here and there!)

 At 22.6m members, r/gaming is a community where people share anything and everything about video games.
 This is also the perfect subreddit to visit when you’re looking for objective takes on newly-released video games, board games, or card games.
 Moderators of this subreddit is also a bit more lenient when it comes to the content that they let their members post.
 The first rule of the subreddit is to post gaming-related content, which could mean cosplays, artworks, memes, among other things.

 For all things technology.

 This subreddit talks about… well… technology.
-From recent news, trends, to even scandals related to the tech world, this subreddit has it all!
+From recent news, trends, to even scandals related to the tech world, this page on the internet is one of the best tech subreddits out there.
 It can get a little too political in there so click at your own risk!

 r/pcmasterrace | 2.3 million members